Home » Top Tips » Medical Conditions » Diabetes and Kidneys » 5 Stages of Diabetic Kidney Disease

 • BP – N

-• Renal biopsy – N
+• Renal ultrasound – N (not needed)

-There is no specific treatment for DN at this stage.
-But tight control of blood pressure and glucose (maintaining stable blood sugar levels) can help slow the progression of diabetic nephropathy at this stage – and is part of the prevention strategy.
+But tight control of blood pressure and glucose (maintaining stable blood sugar levels) nay help slow the progression of diabetic nephropathy at this stage – and is part of the prevention strategy.

 Stage 3.
 Microalbuminuria (higher levels of proteinuria)